RecSys-lab/MoviesRecommender/README.md

 ## TODOs

-- Code to find trailers of movies
+- Refactoring code and unifying some modules
+- Storing separate files for each visual features of frames